owensgl/index_investigator/README.md

 Both scripts require two input files:
 1. A vcf file containing SNPs.
 This script was written based on vcfs from freebayes v1.1.0 and may not correctly parse files from other programs.
-2. An tab separated info file containing 4 columns: Samplename, Lane1, Lane2, Machine.
-There are two lanes in case a single sample was sequenced on multiple lanes.
-If it was only sequenced on one lane, please repeat the same identifier in both columns.
+2. An tab separated info file containing 4 columns: Samplename, Lane, Machine.
+If a sample is sequenced on multiple lanes, give it multiple rows, each with a different lane identifier.
+The script expects that each sample is sequenced on a single technology, and will only use the last technology identifier for a given sample.
 NOTE: The 'example_data.vcf' and 'example_infofile.txt' were used in Owens et al., 2017.

 ***